mq003at/fs-typescript/README.md

+# TypeScript Assignment

+- Complete two challenges: banking application & fetching e-commerce data.
+- Check the scripts in `package.json` to run the suitable command for each challenge

-# Create a simple banking application
+## Create a simple banking application

-Implement the following classes, interface, and codes (you can decide which file to put each type).
+Implement the following classes, interface, and codes (you can decide which file to put each type, but do not write all the types in `index.ts` or `bank.ts`).
 All the properties must be kept private, while you can make the methods as public

 1. Class Bank